 Platforms: PlayStation 4, PlayStation 5, PC, XBox Series

-PS: if you want to give the impression that your game's really 'progressive' and 'woke' maybe don't describe your idealized utopia using phrases that sound uncomfortably similar to fascist slogans; like, say, "one united tribe".
-Or have a guy whose previous games contain homophobic and transphobic prejudice he's never apologized for deliver your message about unity, tolerance and caring for others.
-Just sayin'...
+Note to publishers: If you want to give the impression that your game's really 'progressive' and 'woke' and avoid attracting the worst people on the planet to it, maybe don't have it describe an idealized utopia using phrases that sound uncomfortably similar to fascist slogans; like, say, "one united tribe".
+Or have a guy whose previous games contain homophobic and transphobic prejudice he's never apologized for deliver your big important message about unity, tolerance and caring for others...